 The long months in a small cage in that crowded noisy, stress-filled place were wearing on him.
 From his cage he could see others leaving, day after day.
 One by one they went, bounding joyously out the front door to new lives with new owners.
 But no one ever came for him.
 He was beginning to look like a hopeless case.

-Jabba, they called him, after the grotesquely villainous Star Wars character.
+Jabba, they called him, after the extravagantly grotesque villain of the original Star Wars.
 It was an ironic handle, like a really big guy nicknamed “Tiny.”
 To give Jabba a boost the Humane Society named him Pet of the Month, and featured him on their website and in their mailouts.
 Agility champion; little guy with a big personality, that sort of thing.
 One of the mailouts made its way to Carolyn, my better half, who knew that I was in the market for a dog for my mom, whose beloved chow had recently died.

 At nine and a half years, Jabba was about the right age for mom, then in her mid-80s.
 They’d probably both go at about the same time, or so we thought.
 And a small dog made more sense for an old person.
 So a meeting at the facility on the north side of town was scheduled.